Search K

 Combination of a positive integer number and a time unit.
 Available time units are mentioned above.

-For example, to match messages from last week, you may specify: since 1w
+For example, to match messages from last week, you may specify: since 1w, since 1weeks, or since 7days.

-Same as Time, but additionally supports milliseconds (ms
+Same as Time, but additionally supports milliseconds (ms) precision.

 In addition to Time suffixes, adds support for the following words: